 From tipsy pirate to Mad Hatter, the impressive range of Johnny Depp's roles -- and eccentric get-ups -- consistently serve up entertainment for the masses.
-He shows off the face paint yet again as co-star Armie Hammer's superhero sidekick in The Lone Ranger.
+He shows off the face paint yet again as Armie Hammer's sidekick in The Lone Ranger.
 Take a quick look back with us at some of Johnny's best roles to date.

 By Lizerne Guiting